-Exhibit 2.4: Population not covered by either 3G or 4G in the APAC region [Source: ITU]
+Exhibit 2.4: Population not covered by either 3G or 4G in Africa region [Source: ITU]

 Extending the coverage to unserved communities depends on national policy and the economies of deployment.
 As a large proportion of this gap could only be served with satellites, it is worthwhile to estimate the expected demand of these communities.
-Assuming a gradual mobile coverage increase over a 10 year period into these unserved communities, we estimate that the demand will exceed 500Gbit/s by 2026 and reach about 2.8Tbit/s by 2030 (Exhibit 2.5).11 To put things into perspective, this demand exceeds the existing capacity provided by GEO High Throughput Satellites over the APAC region.
+Assuming a gradual mobile coverage increase over a ten-year period into these unserved communities, we estimate that the demand will exceed 500Gbit/s by 2026 and exceed 4Tbit/s by 2031 (Exhibit 2.5).
+To put this into perspective in terms of potential satellite capacity supply, the total global GEO satellite capacity that is expected to be deployed through 2024 is 30Tbit/s.